statamic/v2-docs/content/collections/kb/wrong-variables.md

 ## Then how?

-The solution is to [fight the cascade](/knowledge-base/cascade#fighting-the-cascade) by specifying a scope.
+The solution is to [bypass the cascade](/cascade#bypassing-the-cascade) by specifying a scope.

 ```
 <h1>{{ title }}</h1>